Tiny-Earth/DemoSite/site/src/design.md

 ### Bloom's Taxonomy (Cognitive Domain)

-Bloom’s Taxonomy categorizes several domains of educational goals based on the level of complexity and specificity (Bloom, 1956; Anderson and Krathwohl, 2001) and can be helpful in writing learning objectives.
+Bloom’s Taxonomy categorizes several domains of educational goals based on the level of complexity and specificity [bloom1964taxonomy, anderson2001taxonomy](@cite) and can be helpful in writing learning objectives.
 The taxonomy of the cognitive domain consists of six levels ranging from lower-order cognitive skills (LOCS) to higher-order cognitive skills (HOCS):

 - **Remember:** Can the learner recall or retain the information? *Action verbs: define, duplicate, identify, list, memorize, name, recall, recognize, repeat, state*
 - **Comprehend:** Can the learner explain ideas or concepts? *Action verbs: classify, describe, discuss, explain, locate, paraphrase, report, select, summarize, translate*